Mr-Dx-Developer/GCRP/[qb]/jim-mechanic/.install/install.md

 # Changelog:

+## 3.3:
+    NEW:
+        - Full support for `qbx_core`
+            - This includes a major rewrite of alot of files

 ## 3.2.6:
 Fix:
     - Remove Antilag "test" notify - `extras.lua`
     - Revert more changes to fivem keymappings - `nos.lua`, `extras.lua`
     - Remove random test function print when saving vehicles - `functionserver.lua`
     - Remove print telling servers when vehicles were being saved as this upset some users - `functionserver.lua`
     - Remove vehiclestatus test print when script started as far too many users assumed this was an error - `functionserver.lua`
     - Fix harness prop disappearing instantly when buckling it
 New:
     - Added testing support for cd_garages persistant vehicles when preview plates exploit protection is used - `preview.lua`

 ## 3.2.5:
     Fix: